 What does a CASA volunteer do?

-- Reviews records related to the family (particularly DFCS, medical, psychological, and educational records).
+- Reviews records relating to the family (particularly DFCS, medical, psychological, and educational records);

-- Consults with your CASA Advocacy Case Manager for support and guidance via monthly contact by written monthly update and Time/Mileage Reports.
+- Consults at least monthly with a CASA Advocacy Case Manager for support and guidance;

 Why is CASA so important?